krzakala/academic-kickstart/content/authors/julienL/_index.md

 ---
 # Display name
-name: Ruben Ohana
+name: Julien Launay

 # Username (this should match the folder name)
 authors:
-- rubenO
+- julienL

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Phd Student at LightOn
+role: Phd student at LightOn inc

 # Organizations/Affiliations
 organizations: